azizcodes/azizcodes.github.io/_posts/2018-01-10-orgtables.md

 # Parsing Dates

 Using the `pack` function from the calculator.
-Notice that the range is sent to the calculator as a vector. i.e. $1..$3` is read as `[2023,12,31]` which is the input that `pack` accepts.
+Notice that the range is sent to the calculator as a vector. i.e. `$1..$3` is read as `[2023,12,31]` which is the input that `pack` accepts.
 ```
 |   yr | mo | da | date             |
 |------+----+----+------------------|
 | 2023 | 12 | 31 | [2023-12-31 Sun] |
 #+TBLFM: $4=pack(-14,$1..$3)

+For more details on parsing date strings, you can the section "elisp functions" below.

 ```
 # cumsum